 London is one of the most visited cities in the world, and one of the most written about.
 Whether you are a first-time visitor, a seasoned traveller, or just want to know more about the city, there is a vast choice to choose from: fiction, history and guidebooks.
 This is just a small selection of books to read before you visit London.

 If you want to see the main sights, and to get a bit of an insight into the life of the city, then you can’t go wrong with Lonely Planet’s London Travel Guide.
 Returning visitors may like more specialised books that get under the skin of the place.
-I’ve previously reviewed London Peculiars (which details some of the city’s oddities) and Writer’s London (a compendium of places associated with London’s many literary figures).
+Two slightly quirky titles are London Peculiars (which details some of the city’s oddities) and Writer’s London (a compendium of places associated with London’s many literary figures).
 Another book I enjoyed is Secret London, which concentrates on lesser known places and sights.

 If you’re travelling with younger members of the family Lonely Planet Kids have a range of guidebooks.
 These include City Trails: London (for ages 9-12), Pop-up London (for 3-5 year olds), and Brick City (8 years and above).
 The last one looks amazing, with instructions for buildings some of London’s iconic buildings from Lego!